 Actually, it's way longer than I expected…

-After losing my sole source of income, I wasn't quite ready to give up.
-I was still looking for other ways to continue promoting those shady offers.
+After losing my sole source of income, I wasn't ready to give up.
+So I started looking for other ways to continue promoting those shady offers.

 That's when I started to sense that things were going to an end.

 I was right, and I'm glad I didn't pursue that path further.
-But I had more significant problems to deal with — my finance and my confidence.
+But at this point, I had more significant problems to deal with — my finance and my confidence.

-In hindsight, it all happened on the subconscious level, but I was setting myself up for failure.
+In hindsight, I was self-sabotaging and setting myself up for failure.

-It wasn't until a few years later when I'd tried multiple business ventures and failed at all of them, that I realized I wasn't actually as smart as I thought I was.
-The “success” I had was essentially a fluke.
+It wasn't until a few years later when I'd tried multiple business ventures and failed at all of them, that I realized I wasn't as smart as I thought.

 I was so afraid of being judged because of how much I judged others when I thought I was a successful self-made millionaire.

-Let me tell you a little secret — I actually launched this blog about a year ago.
-But after publishing three posts, I abandoned the blog because I couldn't cope with the tremendous self-doubt.
+I first launched this blog in June 2020.
+After publishing three posts, I abandoned the blog because I couldn't cope with the tremendous self-doubt.

-That said, thank you so much for your time.
-Take care! 🙂
+Thank you so much for spending your time with me.
+Take care!